 Service flow modification by terminal

-Terminal can modify the ongoing service flows by sending service flow change request to NA, including the modified QoS parameter and the specified service flow.
-Upon receiving the request, NA should reply with a service flow change received message to TE as an immediate acknowledgment with the integrity verification, then decide to admit or reject the request based on the admission control policy.
+Terminal can modify the ongoing service flows by sending service flow change request to ANC, including the modified QoS parameter and the specified service flow.
+Upon receiving the request, ANC should reply with a service flow change received message to TE as an immediate acknowledgment with the integrity verification, then decide to admit or reject the request based on the admission control policy.

-In case of admission, NA sends datapath modification request to ANC, including the permitted modification on the QoS parameter.
-If the request is accepted by ANC applying the user-specific QoS policy, it will send datapath modification response to NA as a confirmation.
-And then, NA should change the reserved resources for the service flows, and send service flow change response to TE to notify the modification.
+If the request is accepted by ANC applying the user-specific QoS policy, ANC sends SF modification request to NA, BH, and AR, including the permitted modification on the QoS parameter.
+NA, BH and AR will verify that the modification can be accomplished and change the reserved resources for the service flow.
+NA, BH, and AR will send SF modification response to ANC as a confirmation.
+When ANC received confirmation from all involved entities, it sends SF change response to TE to notify the modification.

-TE should reply service flow change ACK, and NA should send datapath modification ACK to confirm with ANC.
+TE should reply SF change ack, and ANC will send SF modification ack to NA, BH, and AR to confirm the activation of the new parameters.